 What is a Pre Pack Administration?

-A Pre Pack Administration is a procedure available to some insolvent companies if it’s deemed to be in the best interest of creditors.
-It involves the pre-arranged sale of all or some of the assets from the insolvent company into a new company, often referred to as a ‘newco’.
+A Pre-Pack Administration is a procedure available to some insolvent companies if it’s deemed to be in the best interest of creditors.
+It involves the pre-arranged sale of all, or some of the assets from the insolvent company into a new company, often referred to as a ‘newco’.
 This newco can have the same directors as the original insolvent company (often referred to as an ‘oldco’), or it can be a completely separate party which has an interest in purchasing the assets.
 The assets, however, must be bought at market value as determined by an independent professional valuer, in order to achieve maximum realisations for creditors.

-How long does an administration last?
+How long does an Administration last?

-The benefits of Pre Pack Administration
+Benefits of Pre Pack Administration

-A Pre Pack Administration is an effective recovery tool and when circumstances allow its use, it has the following advantages:
+A Pre-Pack Administration is an effective recovery tool, and when circumstances allow its use, it has the following advantages:

-- Using a Pre Pack Administration may allow the newco to resume trading using the oldco’s premises and may even permit the use of its trading name (with approval from the Court) preserving the goodwill and trust associated with the brand.
+- Using a Pre-Pack Administration may allow the newco to resume trading using the oldco’s premises and may even permit the use of its trading name (with approval from the Court).
+Preserving the goodwill and trust associated with the brand.

-The common concerns of Pre Pack Administration
+Common concerns of Pre Pack Administration

 The Pre Pack Administration Process